 In all that we do, we are meant to be imitators of Christ

-Especially in the area of marriage.
-Now personally, this is an area I am very nervous about as I prepare for it.
-My ideas of what marriage should be (what I had crafted in my head), and God’s idea of what marriage is all about; well at one point they were at odds.
-Scroll up to my initial thought about submission, and I think you will somewhat understand my attitude towards all things leadership, and how I had intended on entering into marriage.
-However, I needed to learn what marriage is all about.
-Submission.
-I am learning about it now, so that I will know what to do with it later.
+Especially in the area of relationship.
+Now personally, this is an area I am very nervous to talk about as I have never been great at relationships.
+Scroll up to my initial thought about submission, and I think you will somewhat understand my attitude towards all things relational.
+However, I needed to learn what relationship is all about.

-Not to scare anyone, or turn anyone away, but when I talk about submission, it comes from both sides of the relationship aisle in particular facets.
-I will focus on marriage relationships as this is one area that the Lord is preparing me for.
-I am to submit to my husband as Christ submitted to God the Father (not my will…), while the husband is to love me as Christ loved/loves the church.
+Not to scare anyone, or turn anyone away, but when I talk about submission, it comes from both sides of the relationship aisle.
 Now in case we may not remember, Christ gave up His life for the church even before the church chose to be with Christ.
 Added to that, Christ is at the right side of the Father pleading (interceding) for the church – His bride.
 Christ loved/loves the church selflessly & unconditionally.
+This is what relationship is meant to be.
+Selfless, unconditional, intentional.

-Submission does not mean doing everything my husband says just because he says so, and loving does not mean my husband will do everything I want just because I asked for it.
-Instead, it means that we both have the BEST INTEREST of each other at heart, and we submit to Christ, copy Christ, allow Christ to lead our interactions, our decisions, our desires in the way to go & grow.
-I am to trust my husband enough to submit to him, knowing that Christ is using him to shower more of His love on me, and as I do so, I uplift and support my husband.
-My husband is to love me so much that he unquestionably reflects the love of Christ that we are to showcase in all things.
+When looking at a marriage relationship, submission does not mean doing everything my husband says just because he says so, and loving does not mean my husband will do everything I want just because I asked for it.
+Instead, it means that we both have the BEST INTEREST of each other at heart, and we submit to Christ, look to Christ, allow Christ to lead our interactions, our decisions, our desires in the way to go & grow.
+I am to trust my husband enough to submit to him, knowing that Christ is using him to shower more of His love on me, and as I do so, I uplift, encourage, and support my husband.
+My husband is to seek to love me so much that he unquestionably reflects his love of Christ in all that he does towards me.
 That unconditional, has no limits, selfless love.

 There is just as much power in submitting - if not more- as there is in leading